 Ad cenam Agni providi

 Ad cenam Agni providi.
-Latin, composed by the late 8th century, author unknown.
+Late 8th century, author unknown.

 Cite this article

 If you have a valid subscription to Dictionary of Hymnology, please log inlog in to view this content.
 If you require a subscription, please click here.